5tefan/ncagg/README.md

  - The PRODUCT argument should be a L1b or l2+ data short name.
  - --env will restrict to taking files only from the specified env, like OR, dn, etc. (case sensitive)
- - --output to your own path instead of /nfs/goesr-private
+ - --output path to filename to write to instead of default behavior.
+ - Using both --simple and --datadir will try to aggregate all data in your datadir, regardless of bounds
  - Taking tens of minutes is normal, a progress bar will indicate time remaining.

  ### goes_mount_base